supermueller/scroll-to-anchor/README.md

 ### Change the scrolling speed

 You can change the scrolling speed by add an object with the option `speed`.
-The speed is set an number in pixels per second, so the greater value is the faster the page get scrolled (default is 3000).
+The speed is set as a number in pixels per second, so the greater value is the faster the page get scrolled (default is 3000).

 ```js
 $(document).scrollToAnchor({